 JAFSCD Partners

-The Journal of Agriculture, Food Systems, and Community Development is pleased to have the support of leading North American university programs focused on food systems, who underwrite JAFSCD on a continuing basis: The University of Vermont Food Systems Research Center, the Johns Hopkins Center for a Livable Future, the Institute for Sustainable Food Systems at Kwantlen Polytechnic University, the Inter-institutional Network for Food, Agriculture and Sustainability (INFAS) and, in a joint partnership, the Center for Environmental Farming Systems and the Center for Health Promotion and Disease Prevention at the University of North Carolina, Chapel Hill.
+The Journal of Agriculture, Food Systems, and Community Development is pleased to have the support of leading North American university programs focused on food systems, who underwrite JAFSCD on a continuing basis: the Food Systems Research Institute at the University of Vermont, the Johns Hopkins Center for a Livable Future, the Inter-institutional Network for Food, Agriculture and Sustainability (INFAS), and, in a joint partnership, the Center for Environmental Farming Systems and the Center for Health Promotion and Disease Prevention at the University of North Carolina, Chapel Hill.

 The University of Vermont